enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-04-25_normalization.typ

 == Translating an Example Term

 Let's attempt a sample lambda calculus reduction using our 2-SIC translation $map(dot)$, specifically of the term
-$(lambda f. (f f) lambda x. x)$.
+$thin (lambda f. f f) (lambda x. x)$.
 Using a friendlier function-definition syntax, the term we are interested in is
 $thick "apply_self"(id) thin$ where

 #post.center(